awsdocs/amazon-sns-developer-guide/doc_source/example_sns_ListSubscriptions_section.md

   if show_subscriptions?(sns_client, topic_arn)
   else
-    puts 'There was an error.
-Stopping program.' exit 1 end end
+    puts "There was an error.
+Stopping program." exit 1 end end